Autodesk/AutomaticComponentToolkit/Examples/Primes/Tutorial.md

 	</method>
 </class>
 ```
 The `GetValue` method returns the current value on which the calculator operates.
-It has one parameter of type `uint64`, that will be returned.
+It has one parameter of type `uint64`, which will be returned.
 The `SetValue` method sets the value on which the calculator operates.
 It has one input parameter of type `uint64`.
 The method `Calculate` performs the specific calculation of this calculator.